R Capricorni

 R Capricorni (R Cap) is a star in the constellation of Capricornus.
 It has an apparent visual magnitude which varies between 9.4 and 14.9.
 A mira variable and ageing red giant, it is in the asymptotic giant branch stage of its lifespan.
+It is a carbon star.

+John Russell Hind discovered this variable star in 1848.
+It appeared with its variable star designation, R Capricorni, in Annie Jump Cannon's 1907 work, Second Catalogue of Variable Stars.

 R Capricorni is too far from earth for its parallax to be measured effectively; Guandalini and Cristallo calculated the luminosity of Mira variables based on their periods.
 Using a period of 345.13 days, they calculated the absolute magnitude of R Capricorni to be -4.58.